 It was hoped that the screen bottom would allow mites to fall through to the ground and perish.

 In reality, research has shown that this bottom board has a very small affect on mite numbers.

-I use screened bottom boards on my hives.
-I live in the hot southern part of the US.
-My hives are placed in full sun attempting to dissuade Small Hive Beetles.
+Many Southern beekeepers keep hives are placed in full sun attempting to dissuade Small Hive Beetles.

 A bottom board with a screen insert, helps with ventilation of the hive.
 It is also useful when conducting varroa mite counts.

 The Deep or Hive Body –(Deep Super)